themorlan/openREM/docs/standard_name_mapping.rst

 ************************************

 A new standard name mapping can be created by clicking on an ``Add new XX entry``, where ``XX`` corresponds to a particular modality.
-This takes the user to a screen (figure 3) where the user must set the name of the new standard name is defined, and select the ``study descriptions``, ``requested procedure names``, ``procedure names`` and ``acquaition protocol names`` the user wants to be included in the new standard name definition.
+This takes the user to a screen (figure 3) where the new standard name must be set, and select the ``study descriptions``, ``requested procedure names``, ``procedure names`` and ``acquaition protocol names`` the user wants to be included in the new standard name definition.
 The available items are listed in the left-hand tables.
 The user can move a required item into the right-hand table by double-clicking on an entry, or selecting an entry and then clicking on the arrow pointing to the right.

 .. figure:: img/standard_name_mapping_add.png
    :figwidth: 100%